Eye Injuries Affecting your Daily Life

 by | Sep 17, 2014 | Eye Care | 0 comments

-Whenever an eye injury occurs make sure to visit ophthalmologist before it gets too late.
-Eye injuries are found to be affecting more than 2.5 million people every year and about 90% of these injuries can be prevented by using an appropriate eye wear.
-Eye injuries due to accidents could even cause permanent eye damage.
+Whenever an eye injury occurs, visit the ophthalmologist before it gets too late.
+Eye injuries affect more than 2.5 million people annually, and about 90% of these injuries can be prevented using appropriate eyewear.
+Some eye injuries due to accidents could even cause permanent eye damage.

 What is an eye injury?

-Eye injuries could range from very minor like getting soap in one’s eye to catastrophies that may result in permanent loss of vision or loss of an eye.
-Eye injuries may occur at any place, be it workplace, home, any accident or while participating or playing any sport.
-It is important to recognise an eye injury on time, so that treatment can be done immediately.
+Eye injuries can range from very minor, like getting soap in one’s eye, to catastrophes that may result in permanent loss of vision or loss of an eye.
+They can occur anywhere, i.e., in the workplace, at home, in an accident, or while participating in or playing any sport.
+It is important to recognize an eye injury on time so that treatment can be done immediately.

 Types of eye injuries

-There are different types of eye injuries which may affect your everyday life.
-It is important to know about their symptoms, causes and treatment.
+Different types of eye injuries may affect your everyday life.
+It is important to know about their symptoms, causes, and treatment.

-• Corneal Abrasions – Corneal abrasions is basically an injury to the cornea covering the front of an eye.
-The injury commonly occurs in children and when these objects come in contact with eye surface small abrasion occurs.
-Foreign bodies in eye like dirt, pebbles or insects may cause corneal abrasions whereas having a scratch from a toy or fingernail sometimes also leads to corneal abrasions.
+1. Corneal Abrasions– Corneal abrasions is an injury to the cornea covering the front of an eye.
+The injury commonly occurs in children, and a small abrasion occurs when these objects come in contact with the eye surface.
+Foreign bodies in the eye, like dirt, pebbles, or insects, may cause corneal abrasions, whereas a scratch from a toy or fingernail sometimes also leads to corneal abrasions.
 The symptoms of the injury may include:

 • Pain in the affected area